cockroachdb/docs/STYLE.md

 ### Images

-Use images to clarify a topic, and should be used only as needed.
+Use images to clarify a topic, but only use them as needed.
 Images are either:

 - **Screenshots** - Provide a UI visual.
 Screenshots should show enough of the UI that the user can easily orient themselves and understand what they are being shown.
 If a screenshot needs an annotation, use a red box.
 - **Diagrams** - Provide a visual of a complicated theory.
 Diagrams should be simple and easy to read.